 Customer service only available 7 a.m. to 7 p.m.
 CST, Monday through Friday

-Markel Specialty Horse and Farm Insurance is owned by Markel Insurance, which was founded in 1930.
+Markel Horse and Farm Insurance (Markel) is part of Markel Corporation, which was founded in 1930.
 It’s been offering horse insurance for over 50 years and offers a wide array of insurance options for private horse owners, riders, trainers, and equestrian property owners.
 Markel also requires no vet certificate required for horses valued under $50,000 and with no pre-existing health conditions.

 Markel offers an impressive number of choices for equine insurance, including: